SumenThakur/RealDatabaseDemo/README.md

 # RealmDatabaseDemo
-This is the demo project of realm database for ios(swift) you can add the person object to realm database
+This is the demo project of realm database for ios(swift)

+Step1.
+Download the project.

+Step2.
+Install the Pod, Navigate to path of dowloaded project by terminal and run the command "pod install".

+step3.
+Open the project by xcworkspace file of peroject.

+you can add the person object to realm database